Natasha-Warder/MCA-2024/README.md

 Click here to view [Jupyter Notebook](https://github.com/Natasha-Warder/MCA-2024/blob/master/tasks/Intro%20to%20music21.ipynb )

+The audio has a broad pitch range of 41 semitones, with a central focus around F (pitch class 5) and an average pitch of C#4 (61.66).
+The rhythm is predominantly structured around quarter notes, indicating a moderate tempo.
+The final pitch, A♭3, may indicate a sense of resolution or closure, with the music potentially ending in a stable tonal context.

 ### The Piano Roll of pitches measures the pitch, length, and velocity of notes, seen below:
   <img title="Piano Roll" alt="Plotted pitches" src="/images/pianoroll.png">